pm-pl/WorldProtect/README.md

 * add: Add player to the authorized list
 * bancmd|unbancmd: Prevents commands to be used in worlds
-* banitem|unbanitem: Control itmes that can/cannot be used
+* banitem|unbanitem: Control items that can/cannot be used
 * border: defines a border for a world
 * gm: Configures per world game modes
 * lock: Locks world, not even Op can use.